-The rise of eCommerce shopping is both an opportunity and a headache for retailers and final mile logistics companies since door-to-door deliveries can be costly.
-Thus, businesses that want a piece of the market share are busy looking at all options available to minimize costs in providing on-demand, same-day deliveries.
-Crowdsourcing logistics is gaining ground among many on-demand companies.
+The rise of eCommerce is both an opportunity and a headache for retailers and final mile logistics companies.
+After all, door-to-door deliveries can be costly.
+Businesses that want a piece of the market share are busy looking at all options available to minimize costs in providing on-demand or even same-day deliveries.
+That's why crowdsourcing logistics is gaining ground among many companies.

 Crowdsourced last mile delivery—also popularly known as crowdsourced logistics—is a method of fulfillment that uses a network of non-professional, local couriers to deliver orders directly to customers.
 Crowdsourced logistics was once used for grocery and meal deliveries, but these days, even traditional retailers are employing it in the hope of maximizing the reach of their supply chain and cutting down costs.

 Retail giant Amazon uses crowdsourced logistics with its Amazon Flex program.
 It works a lot like Uber, where vehicle owners deliver Amazon's orders, allowing them to earn extra money.
 This means Amazon Flex partners can work whenever they want to by simply choosing the block that fits their schedule and get paid for every delivery they make.

 Why Start Crowdsourcing Logistics?

 Crowdsourcing logistics is becoming popular among businesses.
 A survey conducted in 2018 showed that almost 10% are already using crowdsourced delivery, while another 26% of surveyed companies were planning on using the same business model in the future.
 This growth explains the surge in global crowdsourced delivery startups in recent years like New Dada, Instacart, Deliveroo, DoorDash, Deliv, Fetchr, and Postmates.
 Combined, these seven startups have raised billions in funding.

 Companies use crowdsourcing for their last mile deliveries because it allows them to get the order to their customers quickly.
 Businesses can meet consumer demands for instant gratification while ensuring that packages are received by clients.
 Crowdsourcing logistics minimizes failed deliveries.